 - Oversee the management and coordination of all fiscal reporting activities and ensure adequate controls are installed to safeguard NYPR’s financial assets;

-- Oversee the coordination and activities of independent auditors and ensure that compliance obligations are met and the timely submittal of the IRS Form 990 filing requirements and CPB (Corporation for Public Broadcasting) requirements;
+- Oversee the coordination and activities of independent auditors and ensure that compliance obligations are met and the timely submission of the IRS Form 990 filing requirements and CPB (Corporation for Public Broadcasting) requirements;

-- Analyze and manage cash flow, cost controls and expenses to guide leaders across the organization and to ensure the organization’s needs are met;
+- Analyze and manage cash flow, cost controls, and expenses to guide leaders across the organization and to ensure the organization’s needs are met;

 - Oversee the production of monthly reports including reconciliations with funders as well as financial statements and cash flow projections for use by senior leadership, as well as the Board of Trustees;

 - Develop and implement finance, accounting, financial grants management, and auditing policies and procedures; and approve and coordinate changes and improvement in automated financial and management information systems;

 - Train and mentor staff on raising awareness and knowledge of financial management matters; coach, mentor and develop finance staff across the organization.

 Within the first 6-12 months, the CFO will have made significant progress on the following objectives: